 Just like Ableton Live, Image-Line FL Studio 12 is also a digital audio workstation rather than just a DJing software.
 This means it does much more than just DJing.
 It comes in both Mac and Windows which makes it a good option for all cross-platform artists.

 Just like any other digital audio workstation, it comes equipped with tons of effects and software instruments.
-This makes it suitable for DJs and producers because it helps you to be more creative.
+This makes it suitable for DJs and producers because it helps them to be more creative.

 When it comes to hardware support, it can do all of it.
 Since FL studio is a digital audio workstation before DJing software, it comes with support for all kinds of hardware.
 This makes it an extremely flexible tool for any artist because you will not have to invest extra money.